-Wage-loss benefits
+Earnings loss benefits

-A dependent spouse may be paid monthly compensation benefits equal to 90 per cent of the deceased worker's net earnings.
+A dependent spouse may be paid monthly spousal benefits equal to 90 per cent of the deceased worker's average net weekly earnings.

-These benefits are paid for up to five years, or until the youngest child turns 16, regardless of other earnings.
+These benefits are paid for up to five years or until the youngest child turns 16, regardless of other earnings.
 If a dependent child is a full-time student at a high school or post-secondary school, benefit payments will continue until the child turns 18.